brandokoch/neovim-ide/README.md

 * [References](#references)

 # About
-Detailed documentation
+I don't like using a mouse when programming, and if you are here looking for a NeoVim config I assume you don't either.
+Switching between a mouse and a keyboard is using time that can be spent elsewhere.
+This might sound like an overstatement but once I tried 'mouseless' text editor, such as Vim, I started to enjoy the uninterrupted typing experience.
+A downside of these text editors is that they have a steep learning curve and even when you overcome it you are left with an editor that still misses a lot of functionality of flagship IDEs like VSCode.

+In this repository I am trying to solve the aforementioned problems by providing a NeoVim configuration that is **lightweight**, **easy to install**, **easy to understand and customize** and has a detailed **documentation for 99% of commands I use day-to-day**.
+This repository is based on a fork of https://github.com/LunarVim/nvim-basic-ide by chris@machine who has done most of the lua code skeleton.
+What I offer here is my customization with detailed documentation that I hope will prove useful for Vim/Neovim beginners and even some more advanced users.

-✔️ VSCode look
-✔️ File Explorer (NvimTree)
-✔️ Integrated terminal  (ToggleTerm)
+✔️ Detailed documentation  ✔️ VSCode look  ✔️ File Explorer (NvimTree)  ✔️ Integrated terminal  (ToggleTerm)
-✔️ Debugging (DAP)
-✔️ Latex editing ()
-✔️ Grep and fuzzy search (FZF, RipGrep)
+✔️ Debugging (DAP)  ✔️ Latex editing ()  ✔️ Grep and fuzzy search (FZF, RipGrep)  ✔️ Auto-Completion
-✔️ Auto-Completion
-✔️ Linting
-✔️ Git support
-✔️ View markdown
+✔️ Linting  ✔️ Git support  ✔️ View markdown

+Disclamers:
+1. <strong>I'am by no means an expert in NeoVim or lua for that matter, this repo is a culmination of my hours of research and experience on the subject of using Vim</strong>
+2. <strong>As a Machine Learning Engineer and Researcher I might be biased in my workflow and therefore configuration so make sure to perform customizations specific to you and the programming languages you use</strong>

 # Setup
 Tested on the following OS-es and environments:
 - Linux Ubuntu 18.04 and 20.04